 Fakahatchee Strand Preserve State Park is a haven for ghost orchids in South Florida, but it's vulnerable to sea-level rise, hurricanes and other threats amplified by climate change.
 (Photo: Danita Delmont/Shutterstock)

 In Florida, ghost orchids tend to grow on just three tree species — pop ash, pond apple and bald cypress — but in Cuba they've been found growing on at least 18 different host trees.
-"Although populations of D. lindenii in southern Florida and Cuba are separated by only 600 km, this species appears to occupy two different habitats and colonizes a different set of host trees," researchers noted in a 2018 study.
+"Although populations of D. lindenii in southern Florida and Cuba are separated by only 600 km, this species appears to occupy two different habitats and colonizes a different set of host trees," researchers noted in a 2018 study published in Botanical Journal.
 Ghost orchids in Florida also grow slightly higher off the ground than in Cuba, the authors noted, possibly because stagnant water prevents seedlings from growing on submerged tree surfaces during South Florida's rainy season.

 In both countries, however, the ghost orchid's habitats "are undergoing rapid, irreversible change imposed by climate change and other factors," the researchers added.
 "Both regions, for example, are vulnerable to sea-level rise this century given their low elevation, and the severity and frequency of tropical cyclone activity is another concern."
 Ghost orchids have already experienced a steady decline in the wild, and based on simulations of habitat changes, "hurricanes and similar disturbances could result in near certain extinction in short time horizons," researchers reported in 2015, possibly within a period of 25 years.

 The orchid faces another obstacle from encroaching human development, which is prompting changes in the water table and the fire cycle, according to a study published in the journal Wetland Science & Practice.